jofrony/ChIN-LTS-Network-simulation/README.md

  ```

-The results will be in Output-folder
+The results will be in Output-folder.